 This one was our favorite!
 It was mesmerizing to watch the drops of rubbing alcohol react with the watercolor paint and create circular designs.

-You could definitely smell the alcohol which didn’t bother Daphne or me, but made Maia cover her nose (while she did painting after painting).
+You could definitely smell the alcohol which didn’t bother Daphne or me, but made Maia cover her nose (which she did painting after painting).

 6. Salt + watercolors